March 9

 The name of the painting is actually "Gala Contemplating the Mediterranean Sea

-which at Twenty Metres Becomes the Portrait of Abraham Lincoln,"
+which at Twenty Metres Becomes the Portrait of Abraham Lincoln,".
+In November 1973

 Leon Harmon of Bell Labs wrote an article in Scientific American entitled, "The Recognition of Faces."